AMichaelDS/SQL/European Soccer Data.md

 ```

 ![image](https://github.com/AMichaelDS/SQL/assets/132055953/994c3219-c37f-40af-9e4f-a39a9050367f)

+We can see that player average rating can predict the outcome of tied match with 12.39% accuracy.

 ### E. Home & Away Analysis
 Lastly, I analysed the team performance based on the home and away match to determine the winning percentage.